 Mr. Fred Rogers once said, "Anything that is human is mentionable, and anything that is mentionable can be manageable."
-Nothing is truer than these words; however, losing a loved one to substance overdose and explaining this loss to children can be a very daunting task.
+Nothing is truer than these words; however, losing a significant person to substance overdose and explaining this loss to children can be a very daunting task.

-Unfortunately, accidental substance overdoses continue to be on the rise across our area, leaving more families at a loss as to how to tell and assist the children who are grieving their loved one.
+Unfortunately, accidental substance overdoses continue to be on the rise across our area, leaving more families at a loss as to how to tell and assist the children who are grieving their significant person.

-Because of the potential stigma and shame associated with drug overdose, family members may not explain the cause of death to the child, leading to potentially further complications of the grieving process.
+Because of the potential stigma and shame associated with substance-related deaths, family members may not explain the cause of death to the child, leading to potential further complications of the grieving process.
 Children who have not been given the truth and later find out the cause of death are many times angry or lose trust in their loved ones.
 When not given all the information, it is common for children to make up stories in their minds.
 Many times, these stories involve blaming themselves in some way for the death.

-Talking about Substance Overdose with Children
+Talking about Substance-Related Deaths with Children

-It is important that the caregivers are honest, compassionate and supportive when discussing the death of a loved one from substance overdose.
+It is important that the caregivers are honest, compassionate, and supportive when discussing the death of a significant person from substance overdose.